RSYS-EDP/engage-eml-play-collect-php-app/README.md

 | / (no path specified) | https://60bc-27-7-127-107.ngrok.io/               |

 Note:<br>
-You will have to change the NGROK tunnel URL as per your local setting: Modify gatherAction URL in the gather_dtmf.php i.e. replace the example ngrok url with your ngrok application tunnel url in line number 15.<br>
+You will have to change the NGROK tunnel URL as per your local setting: Modify gatherAction URL in the index.js i.e. comment out line number 22 and uncomment line number 26.
+Replace the example ngrok url with your ngrok application tunnel url in line number 26.<br>
 </p>
 ------------------